lukysummer/CycleGAN-in-Pytorch/readme.md

 ## Datasets

-Datasets necessary for CycleGAN projects can be downloaded from [this link] (http://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/).
+Datasets necessary for CycleGAN projects can be downloaded from [this link](http://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/).

 ## List of Hyperparameters used: